intelowlproject/IntelOwl/docs/source/Contribute.md

 * Then you have to force push the final, squashed commit: `git push --force-with-lease origin`.

 Squashing commits can be a tricky process but once you figure it out, it's really helpful and keeps our repo concise and clean.

-#### Remember!!!
-Please create pull requests only for the branch **develop**.
-That code will be pushed to master only on a new release.

-Also remember to pull the most recent changes available in the **develop** branch before submitting your PR.
-If your PR has merge conflicts caused by this behavior, it won't be accepted.